 You also need to be sure that your formwork is strong enough to support the load of the pour and the vibration after.

 The pressure of the concrete against the formwork is the most critical issue.
 The height of the pour, the concrete pour rate, the concrete’s weight, and the air temperature at the pouring time all affect the pressure.

 You should do a total calculation of the load and pressure before designing your formwork.
 This article explains how to do it, sharing the methods and specific formulas to use.

 Use the proper thickness of sheeting-plywood grade, steel, or plastic sheeting to ensure that your formwork will support your pour based on your calculations.

 You must also use the proper amount of props, beams, and supports to hold the vertical and horizontal loads as well as the lateral pressure.
-All joints need to be leakproof.
+All joints, including isolation joints, need to be leakproof.

 Most forms will require the addition of rebar to reinforce the concrete and add stability.
 This quick read will help you determine when to include rebar in your formwork design.